Advanced Leisure Services, helping to shape the tourism of the future

 I would also like Barcelona to see itself as part of its metropolitan environment or as part of a supercity connected to connected to Madrid and Valencia, and it should evolve towards a model of zero emissions and encourage a circular economy.

-What do you ask of the Barcelona of the future?
+What would you ask of the Barcelona of the future?

 Modesty, to learn from others.